 X-Search, the USPTO's computerized search system, contains text and images of registered marks, and marks in pending and abandoned applications.
 X-Search is used by examining attorneys when searching for conflicting marks during examination.

-The public may conduct searches free of charge using TESS, on the USPTO website at http://www.uspto.gov.
+The public may conduct searches free of charge using the Trademark Electronic Search System (TESS) on the USPTO website at http://tmsearch.uspto.gov.
 Like X-Search, TESS provides access to text and images of registered marks and marks in pending and abandoned applications.
-Additional information, including current status, for pending trademark applications and registered trademarks can be obtained by entering the trademark serial number or registration number in the TSDR database.
+Additional information, including current status, for pending trademark applications and registered trademarks can be obtained by entering the trademark serial number or registration number in the Trademark Status and Document Retrieval (TSDR) database.
 See TMEP §108.01.
-TESS and TSDR are available in Patent and Trademark Resource Centers (“PTRCs”) (see TMEP §112).
+TESS and TSDR are available in Patent and Trademark Resource Centers (PTRCs) (see TMEP §112).

 For some marks, the USPTO has added a pseudo mark to the search data to assist users in identifying relevant marks related to their search term.
 The "pseudo mark" field, which is not displayed, often contains spellings that are very similar or phonetically equivalent to the word mark.
 For example, if "4U" appears in the mark, the term "for you" would be added to the pseudo-mark field.
 This provides an additional search tool for locating marks that contain an alternative or intentionally corrupted spelling for a normal English word.
 Pseudo mark entries are not displayed or printed in the search results and are not part of the official application or registration.